- Our History

 ****DRAGOONS***DRAGOONS****

 Folks have been asking me for Dragoons for the last three years and it has been difficult for me to accomodate them because my breeding has always been concentrated on my Racing Homers.
 So I made it a point to push my Dragoons a little harder the last two years so now I finally have a few pair to offer for sale.
 I don't keep very many so at this time most of what is available will be blacks and whites.
-I will be posting only a pair or two at a time because most of what I raised were later in the year and I am not sure of the sex of many.
-Here is a pair of whites, both banded 2022, that were recently sent to CA for relay to Hawaii.
-(There will be more Dragoons available this fall.)
+I will be posting only a pair or two at a time (when available) because most of what I raised were later in the year and I am not sure of the sex of many.
+In the meantime, feel free to email me to see if anything is available as I am still sorting things out.

 Webmaster|| Barnhart & Son Lofts © 2016, 2022||E-mail Tom